 From Jianshui your journey continues to the captivating rice terraces of Yuanyang.
 Probably the most impressive rice terraces in China, the Yuanyang Rice Terraces are located about 300km south of Kunming, the capital of the Yunnan province.

 For hundreds of years, the rice terraces of Yuanyang have been carved out from the slopes of the Ailao Mountains by local farmers.
-Your Yunnan Budget trip will take you to the most beautiful vantage points, from where you will enjoy a wonderful view of the rice terraces of Yuanyang.
+Your journey will take you to the most beautiful vantage points, from where you will enjoy a wonderful view of the rice terraces of Yuanyang.
 Since June 2013, the rice terraces of Yuanyang have been listed as UNESCO World Heritage Sites.

-Accommodation in Yuanyang is now abundant.
+There is plenty of accommodation available in Yuanyang area.
 Most travelers prefer accommodation in the numerous villages around Yuanyang which make excellent starting points for exploring the rice terraces of Yuanyang.
 Those who prefer to stay closer to the rice terraces of Yuanyang should stay overnight in a hotel in Duoyishu or near Shengcun.

 The best time to visit the rice terraces of Yuanyang is between November and March, when the rice terraces are filled with water.
 Yuanyang is also worth a visit during the harvest season in September, when the rice terraces present themselves in their yellow autumn colors.

 Kunming, capital city of the Yunnan Province in China